seven-smile/seven-smile/README.md

 ### I'm a Student, AI enthusiast and a Software Developer.

-- 👀 I’m interested in Machine Learning, Software Engineering.
+- 👀 I’m interested in Web Dev, Networking, Data Science , Software Engineering and other cool stuffs.
-- 🌱 I’m currently stduying Python.
+- 🌱 I’m currently stduying Iot and Embedded Systems.
 - ❤️ I love: Django and Flutter.
-- 💞 I’m looking to collaborate on a project involving python and django.
+- 💞 I’m looking to collaborate on a project involving python.
 - 📫 How to reach me: juniornyamile@gmail.com

 <br />